TFO-Meran/SampleProject_CPP/documents/README.md

 # IMPORTANT!!!
 ## Start new Project:
-After cloning the sample project you should first change the project name.
-This can be acieved by editing the "CMakeLists.txt" and changing the first argument in the project() call.
+After cloning the sample project, you should first change the project name.
+This can be achieved by editing the "CMakeLists.txt" and changing the first argument in the project() call.

 Example: